October 6, 2017

 Check the max size of your logs and scope them to an appropriate size.
 Log defaults are almost always far too small to monitor complex production applications.
 As such, disk space should be allocated during server builds for logging, especially for applications like MS Exchange.
 Logs should be backed up according to your organization’s retention policies and then cleared to make room for more current events.

 Consider a centralized log management solution if handling logs individually on servers gets overwhelming.
 Like a syslog server in the Linux world, a centralized event viewer for Windows servers can help speed up troubleshooting and remediation times for medium to large environments.

 Establish a performance baseline and set up notification thresholds for important metrics.
 Whether you use the built-in Windows performance monitor, or a third party solution that uses a client or SNMP to gather data, you need to be gathering performance info on every server.
 Things like available disk space, processor and memory use, network activity and even temperature should be constantly analyzed and recorded so anomalies can be easily identified and dealt with.
 This step is often skipped over due to the hectic nature of production schedules, but in the long run it will pay dividends because troubleshooting without established baselines is basically shooting in the dark.

 Defining your ideal state is an important first step for server management.
 Building new servers to meet that ideal takes it a step further.
 But creating a reliable and scalable server management process requires continuous testing of actual state against the expected ideal.
 This is because configurations drift over time: updates, changes made by IT, integration of new software-- the causes are endless.

 UpGuard provides both unparalleled visibility into your IT environment and the means to control configuration drift by checking it against your desired state and notifying you when assets fall out of compliance.
 Compare systems to one another or in a group to see how configurations differ, or compare a system to itself over time to discover historical trends.
-Give it a try for yourself, the first 10 nodes are free.
+Give it a try for yourself, you might really like it.